Kahn/freetel/easy-asterisk-gui/README.txt

 installation that you want to keep.
 The IP0X ipkg does attempt to backup the modified conf files to *.bak but no guarantees....

-However once easy-asterisk is installed it should honor any manual changes made to extensions.conf and sip.conf.
+However once mini-asterisk is installed it should honor any manual changes made to extensions.conf and sip.conf.

 IP0X Installation